openbohemians/prime/README.md

     _who_ like Mary?
     => who: Tom

 Then the query returns a map.
+Queries of this form a generally used for debugging.
+Sub-queries are used for coding logic (see below).

 ### Lists